 Not for distribution to United States newswire services or for dissemination in the United States

-The Company intends to use the net proceeds of the Common Share Offering to continue exploration and definition drilling at its Troilus gold project, and for general corporate purposes.
+The Company intends to use the net proceeds of the Sale and Private Placement for working capital and general corporate purposes.

 About Troilus Gold Corp.

 Troilus Gold Corp. is a Canadian-based junior mining company focused on the systematic advancement and de-risking of the former gold and copper Troilus Mine towards production.
 From 1996 to 2010, the Troilus Mine produced +2 million ounces of gold and nearly 70,000 tonnes of copper.
 Troilus is located in the top-rated mining jurisdiction of Quebec, Canada, where, assuming completion of the Sale, it will hold a land position of 435 km² in the Frotêt-Evans Greenstone Belt.
 Since acquiring the project in 2017, ongoing exploration success has demonstrated the tremendous scale potential of the gold system on the property with significant mineral resource growth.
 The Company is advancing engineering studies following the completion of a robust PEA in 2020, which demonstrated the potential for the Troilus project to become a top-ranked gold and copper producing asset in Canada.
 Led by an experienced team with a track-record of successful mine development, Troilus is positioned to become a cornerstone project in North America.

 VP Corporate Communications